jsharty/starter-academic/content/publication/2021-Harty-PregnantAndParentingFosterYouth/index.md

 ---
-title: "Pregnant and Parenting Foster Youth [Book Chapter Research Brief]"
+title: "Pregnant and Parenting Foster Youth"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here